 Decryption is the process of transforming ciphertext into its original plaintext.
 This is done through a decryption process.
-Decrypts transforms ciphertext into plaintext for an authorized user, in possession of the decryption keys, can easily read and understand the data or information in front of them.
+Decryption transforms ciphertext into plaintext for an authorized user, in possession of the decryption key, allowing them to easily read and understand the data or information in front of them.
 Decryption always hinges on the recipient of ciphertext having a decryption key.
 In the simplest implementations, letter transpositions were used.
-For example shift every letter of the alphabet forward three turns Hello into Khoor.
+For example shift every letter of the alphabet forward three turns “Hello” into “Khoor.”

 The main motivation for implementing an encryption-decryption system is privacy.
 As information travels over the Internet, it becomes subject to access from unauthorized individuals or organizations.
 As a result, data is encrypted to reduce data loss and theft.
 Some of the common items that are encrypted include email messages, text files, images, user data, and directories.
 The person in charge of decryption receives a prompt or window in which a password may be entered to access encrypted information.

 What Does This Mean For My SMB?

 Encryption and Cryptography are important to an SMB in order to protect the confidentiality of critical and sensitive information.
 SMB’s may fall under legislative controls such as HIPAA or PCI which require specific forms of data (Health Records, Credit Card PAN information) to be protected from disclosure (protect confidentiality).